D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 have netwoek profiles.

-You create an Azure File Share that stores user profiles and you configure the relevant file path onto each Windows 10 session host in teh AVD pool.
+You create an Azure File Share that stores user profiles and you configure the relevant file path onto each Windows 10 session host in the AVD pool.

 During testing of this solution you find that users log in via `FSLogix` temporary profile instead of a network profile.
 However, admins can successfully mount the file